openvinotoolkit/openvino/samples/cpp/classification_sample_async/README.md

 ## How It Works

-Upon the start-up, the sample application reads command line parameters and loads specified model and input images (or a folder with images) to the Inference Engine plugin.
+At startup, the sample application reads command line parameters and loads the specified model and input images (or a folder with images) to the Inference Engine plugin.
 The batch size of the model is set according to the number of read images.
 The batch mode is an independent attribute on the asynchronous mode.
 Asynchronous mode works efficiently with any batch size.

 Then, the sample creates an inference request object and assigns completion callback for it.
 In scope of the completion callback